 I grew up in the village of Haworth, in Yorkshire, England, well-known for its connections with the Brontë sisters, its splendid, rugged moorland and cobbled main street, as featured in my book Cobbled Together.

-I earned my Ph.D. in ecology from Coventry University, studying environmental changes associated with woodland restoration on the beautiful island of Rum in the Scottish Hebrides.
+I teach writing about photography at Mount Royal University.
+I am a Fellow of the Royal Canadian Geographic Society.
+I earned my Ph.D. in ecology from Coventry University, studying woodland restoration on the beautiful island of Rùm in the Scottish Hebrides.
 A camera and binoculars, notebooks, Lamy pens and field guides tucked into my Fjallraven jacket pockets became part of my regular appearance!
+After a gap of more than thirty years I returned to Rùm to create a documentary film and book about my experiences there and the development of the woodlands.

 Books